So Called Agile and Scrum Failures

 Hyper changing requirements

 Most Agile methods, especially Scrum, hold the iteration goals fixed for a few weeks.
 An exception is Kanban.
 Most businesses should be able to hold to goals for such short periods of time.
 If it proves impossible to hold requirements and goals fixed for even one week, then something is wrong.
 In a few cases, business is genuinely changing extremely rapidly.
 In this case, teams are better off using Kanban style management than a Scrum-based approach.
-More often, hyper change in goals and requirements are a sign that something is wrong beyond the team.
+More often, hyper change in goals and requirements is a sign that something is wrong beyond the team.
 The organization itself may lack strategy and objectives, or the Product Owner may not be filling their role adequately.

 Fragile, not Agile